imfelix/imfelix.github.io/README.md

   - [ ] Add project Gift Investor from BOQ Hackathon
   - [ ] Add project Project Naya from GovHack 2015
   - [ ] Add Project Graffiti Floor from UQ Design Project
-- [ ] Update summary card image for Twitter and Facebook
+- [x] Update summary card image for Twitter and Facebook
 - [ ] Double check links shared on Twitter and Facebook
-  - [ ] Check for summary card image and summary
+  - [ ] Check for summary card image and summary *currently in-progress*
 - [ ] Workout how to customise metadata for articles and projects post
 - [x] Celebrate and dance :tada: